-Facebook's Libra is really a 'zuckbuck' says lawmaker
+Facebook's Libra is really a 'Zuck buck' says lawmaker

 |FACEBOOK INC.

-“When it finally happens, nobody is going to call it Libra.
-They're gonna call it the zuckbuck.
-This is Zuckerberg’s baby” said Democratic Rep. Brad Sherman from California on Thursday.
-He also alleged the currency could be abused by bad actors.
 “The Libra protocol does not link accounts to real-world identity, a user is free to create multiple accounts by generating multiple key pairs.
-So, this is a godson to drug dealers and sanctions evaders and tax evaders” Sherman warned.
+So, this is a godson to drug dealers and sanctions evaders and tax evaders,” Sherman warned.

 Lawmakers remained skeptical on how Libra will be policed.
 In prepared testimony, Marcus explained that the Libra Association will oversee the final product; "Facebook teams have led the creation of the Libra Association and the Libra Blockchain and will maintain a leadership role through 2019.
 Once the Libra network launches, however, Facebook 4 and its affiliates will have the same privileges, commitments, and financial obligations as any other founding member of the Association.
 We hope to have approximately 100 such members before the Libra Blockchain launches."